agmsmith/DBForHaiku/README.md

 and it should build an executable named `hdbclient.exe` in a directory whose name starts with 'object'.

-For the Python part to work you'll need to install the Dropbox Python SDK (which requires installing setuptools).
+For the Python part to work you'll need to install the Dropbox Python SDK.
+First get the Python package manger "pip": download https://bootstrap.pypa.io/get-pip.py and run "python get-ip.py" to install it.
+Then do "pip install dropbox"

 # Dropbox Authorization